Robert Bales: Early life and education

 Bales was born on June 30, 1973, and raised in Norwood, Ohio, near the city of Cincinnati, the youngest of five brothers.
 He attended Norwood High School where he played football and was named class president.
 After high school Bales briefly enrolled at College of Mount St. Joseph, then transferred to Ohio State University, where he studied economics for three years, but left without graduating in 1996.

 After leaving college, Bales worked as a stockbroker at five financial services firms in Columbus, Ohio.
 The firms were related, sharing employees and corporate offices.
 During that period, while employed with Michael Patterson, Inc., Bales and the firm engaged in fraudulent securities activities.
 In 2003, an arbitration panel found both Bales and his employer liable for financial fraud related to the handling of a retirement account and ordered them to pay $1.2 million in civil damages.
 Gary Liebschner, the victim, said he "never got paid a penny" of the award.
 According to Liebschner's lawyer, they had not pursued legal action against Bales to collect the judgment because they were unable to locate Bales, who had joined the U.S. Army at age 28, just 18 months after the long-running arbitration case was filed.

 In May 1999, while still employed with a securities firm in Ohio, Bales, his brother Mark, and Marc Edwards co-founded a financial services firm named Spartina Investments in Doral, Florida.
 The state dissolved Spartina in September 2000, after the company failed to file its annual report in a timely manner.

 Bales' brother-in-law stated that Bales joined the Army after the September 11 attacks because he "felt it was something he should do because he felt he had to make something right" and that joining the Army was his way of vindicating himself.

-In 2002 Bales was charged with assaulting his then girlfriend and ordered to undergo anger-management counseling.
-Also in 2002, after a night out at a Tacoma casino, Bales was arrested for assaulting a security guard.
+In 2002 Bales was charged with assaulting his then-girlfriend and ordered to undergo anger-management counseling.

-In 2003, Bales met his later to be wife, Kari Primeau, while she was at a bar supporting her friend's band.
+In 2003, Bales met his later wife-to-be Kari Primeau while she was at a bar supporting her friend's band.
 Kari states that Bales was a man "full of enthusiasm, eager to tell her every little thing he was learning about war and how to wage it," until he deployed to Iraq.
 Their relationship grew serious while he was overseas.

 In 2008, Bales was briefly detained after fleeing a hit and run.